echoprotocol/echowiki/api-reference/echo-operations/did.md

 ## did\_update\_operation

-This struct represents the operation for update decentralized identifier (DID).
+This struct represents the operation to update decentralized identifier (DID).
+Only the account/asset/contract owner will be able to update DIDs for these objects.

 ```cpp
 struct did_update_operation : public base_operation